avl/noatun/docs/docs.md

 Even if pruning is needed, it is likely to be okay that updates to a specific bug aren't pruned until the bug is deleted.

 But for some applications, this is not enough.
-Consider a support application for a delivery trucks.
+Consider a support application for delivery trucks.

 Each truck may update its current position once a second.
 With thousands of trucks, the number of position updates will soon grow large.
 However, if we only need the most recent position update, we would like previous messages to be pruned.

-As we've seen above, this is easily supported by Noatun.
+This is easily supported by Noatun.
 However, a complication to be aware of is that navigating the materialized view can cause unintended observations.
+See next section.

 ### Early pruning with opaque data